Digital Accessibility Compliance Under ADA Title II and WCAG 2.1 AA

 Leverage available campus tools and software to support your audit:

-For additional support, visit the Resources page or contact the Office for Campus Accessibility to schedule a digital accessibility consultation.
+For additional support, contact the Office for Campus Accessibility to schedule a Digital Accessibility Consultation.

-• Audio and Video Content: Use manual evaluation techniques
+- Audio and Video Content: Manual evaluation techniques

-Please reach out to the Innovative Learning Center (ILC) to determine if supplemental apps have already been reviewed for accessibility and/or visit our Contact Us page to schedule a digital accessibility consultation.
+Please reach out to the Innovative Learning Center (ILC) to determine if external applications have already been reviewed for accessibility or schedule a Digital Accessibility Consultation with the OCA.

-Please reach out to the Office for Campus Accessibility if you need assistance adding captions/audio descriptions to your videos, making your documents accessible, or reviewing the accessibility of websites/apps.
-1:1 Digital Accessibility consultations and specialized, role-based group trainings are available.
-Please visit our website to request accessibility support services.
+Please reach out to the Office for Campus Accessibility if you need support for video captioning, assistance with document remediation, or reviewing the accessibility of websites/apps.

-After your documents, websites, and videos have been remediated, continue to leverage existing tools (see above) to ensure your digital content maintains compliance with the WCAG 2.1 AA guidelines.
+Once your online content has met the minimum accessibility guidelines, continue to use the recommended tools to continue to monitor and verify that all your digital materials continue to meet WCAG 2.1 AA standards.
 If you have questions or need assistance, schedule a Digital Accessibility Consultation.